PCGamingWiki/appleclocked/README.md

 Overclocked is a skin for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) built by the [PCGamingWiki](http://pcgamingwiki.com) development team.
 It supports MediaWiki v1.25 and above.
 Note that support for specific extensions used by PCGamingWiki are hard-coded into the skin.
 If you are not using these extensions, you may experience problems as a result.

+This is a reskin of Overclocked designed specifically for [AppleGamingWiki](https://applegamingwiki.com).

 ### Notable features